mark-1214/Tomatometer-Predictions/README.md

 </p>

 ## Methods
-All methods can be seen in the [Predicting Tomatometer Scores] (./Predicting_Tomatometer_Scores.ipynb) notebook
+All methods can be seen in the [Predicting Tomatometer Scores](./Predicting_Tomatometer_Scores.ipynb) notebook

 Using both numerical and categorical columns in the dataset, predict Tomatometer Rating with Random Forest Regressor (RFR) model.